Microsoft Inspire Q&A

 Q: What’s the first thing I should do after registering?

-A: Getting familiar with MyInspire is a great start point.
-MyInspire a newly released update to the Connect tool, an online platform available to all partners, and the perfect place to interact before, during and post Inspire.
+A: Getting familiar with MyInspire is a great starting point.
+MyInspire is an online platform available to all partners, and the perfect place to interact before, during and post Inspire.

 There are many examples of tips and tricks that for a first timer will prove invaluable.
 For instance, partners sporting red lanyards are FTAs; and those with other colours are either Microsoft employees our multiple-time attendees.
 These people are always on hand to assist you, so don’t hesitate to engage if you are ever unsure of something or have a question to ask.

-Q: What sessions should I be going to in order to maximize my time?
+Q: What sessions should I be going to in order to maximise my time?

-A: The FTA (first time attendee) session on day 1 is a MUST if you have not attended before.
-For all the advice you could wish for, top tips, dos and don’ts; this session will arm and excite you for what’s to come next.
+A: The FTA (first time attendee) session on day 1 is a MUST if you’ve not attended before.
+For all the advice you could wish for, top tips, do’s and don’ts; this session will arm and excite you for what’s to come next.
 Around 400 people attend year on year and all stress how helpful it is.
-So, let’s assume you got to that session – what else?
+You’ll then want to head to the Welcome Reception.

 Q: The parties, a yes or no?